top of page

 In the summer of 2002, nine students formed the first group to benefit from the Program.
 The success of that first summer is demonstrated by the fact that of the nine students, eight went on to medical school (Einstein and Downstate Medical Schools) or to pursue advanced degrees at Cornell, Columbia, Stony Brook, and Harvard universities.
 The summer of 2003 saw 16 students enrolled in the Program, with equally impressive results.

 Students that summer moved on to Cornell Medical School, research assistantships at Columbia, Sloan Kettering, and Hunter, and graduate Programs at Columbia and Stony Brook.
-The 2004 Program, with 8 students, the 2005 Program with 11 students, and the 2006 Program with 13 students were equally successful – with four of the students going on to win prizes at the Annual Biomedical Research Conference for Minority Students ("ABRCMS") with the work they did at Columbia.
+The 2004 Program, with 8 students, the 2005 Program with 11 students, and the 2006 Program with 13 students were equally successful – with four of the students going on to win prizes at National Conferences with the work they did at Columbia.
 Several students achieved other honors for the work done at Columbia.
-The program has grown by leaps and bounds since those first summers, training over 300 students over the last 20 years.
+The program has grown by leaps and bounds since those first summers, training over 350 students over the last 24 years.

 MISSION